syntonyze/gerrit-migration-environment/cutover/CUTOVER-PLAN-MIGRATION-2.16-reviewb-TO-2.16-notedb.md

 ```

 Next step is a stage with no-rollback so we suggest to leave Gerrit with this configuration
-for a longer period of time(days) to ensure everything worked as expected, however, bear in mind
-that Gerrit is performing extra work to ensure reviewDb and noteDb
-are in sync.
+for a longer period of time.
+The decision of what is a relevant period is more business than technical.
+It could be hours, days or weeks, it depends on the time needed to make sure that everything worked as expected, however, bear in mind that Gerrit is performing extra work to ensure reviewDb and noteDb are in sync.

 When testing the migration you should make sure gerrit can take your production
 load when in trial mode.